sdsxpln/TM4C129-discontinued/README.md

 <br>The code supports the ARM GCC compiler.
 There is no "official" support for other compilers.

 3rd party libraries have been added for completeness.
-<br>There has been no modification of 3rd party software unless directly specified.
+<br>There has been no modification of 3rd party software where not directly specified.